Note from Dan:

 My incredible wife has mentored, taught, and taken on Clara as an apprentice to learn all about art, writing, and what it takes to publish a book.
 Another friend is teaching her all about photography and video editing.
 Her parents look for the resources – the people, the websites, the books, movies and more – that feed into the interests she has, and they create a rich curriculum of life that is constantly changing and growing.

 The poem is fun and light – but the message goes deeper than creative animal ideas.
-Think about the main theme of this book as you look at educating your children, and also consider how a 9-year-old was capable of creating a business.
+Think about the main theme of this book as you look at educating your children, and also consider how an 8-year-old was capable of creating a business.
 Don’t hold back from entrepreneurial endeavors – kids do them every day!